olaroos/deepnetnotes/logbook.md

 When pytorch creates the execution-graph it remembers the amount of error each input-step generated and how much that error contributed to the total error used in the loss-function.
 (I should really put this to the test in some way).

 When calculating the validation-error every 100th iteration the graph is very jagged and in my experiments I have a hard seeing if the validation-loss increases (a sign of overfitting).
 I tried calculating a simple-moving average and plotting it to try to notice if there was overfitting taking place but realised that I haven't trained the model long enough.
 I doubled the training length and it still didn't show any signs of overfitting...

+**16 July 2019**

+Trained the network for almost 30k itterations batchsize 20 and no signs of overfitting.
+I will try to make the linear-layers wider – both for the hidden and the output to see if this can induce overfitting.

+I also made sure to code and understand the exponential-weighted-moving-average function with the debiasing Jeremy presents in lesson 11.
+The debiasing is an addon that can be used on the Adam optimizer but isn't part of the original version (as I understand it).
+The debiasing part is multiplication with the term (1 - beta^(i-1))^(-1) which will counter the inital bias produced by the momentum in the beginning of training.